apjanke/octave-chrono/doc-project/Developer-Notes.md

 ## Overall

 * Convert to GNU code style
-* Stick a license header on all the files?
 * Add BISTs
 * CI tests, once BISTs are in place
 * Documentation